How to Create a Custom CRM (Customer Relationship Management)

 WordPress is amazing!
 I’ve said it before and I’ll say it again, but WordPress is absolutely amazing.
 The ability to create custom solutions with ease is unparalleled, and not only that but the fact that there are hundreds upon thousands of developers working with the platform at any one time, developing ready made solutions for common problems is a major game changer.
 Gone are the days where you would have to expect to pay a custom dev a small fortune to get something as simple as a payment gateway added to your site.
+But as wonderful as this all sounds, it doesn’t mean that a premade solution exists for every potential problem.
+Sometimes you’ll still need a custom developer to work their magic, whether it’s just a small tweak here and there to how something premade works for whether it’s creating something from scratch.
+In this article we’re going to look at creating your own custom CRM (customer relationship management) tool and plugin.

 Why Build a Custom CRM?